Strangest NBA Draft Facts: 1947-2023

 Seton Hall shooting guard Nick Galis, a New Jersey native, seemed destined for NBA success when he was drafted in the fourth round of the 1979 NBA draft by the Boston Celtics.

 When an injury kept him from joining the team, he was cut by the Celtics.
-But Galis leaped at an obscure opportunity to play for Greek pro team Aris, which had interest in him because both of his parents were Greek immigrants.
+But Galis jumped at an obscure opportunity to play for Greek pro team Aris, which had interest in him because both of his parents were Greek immigrants.

 Galis played 15 seasons in Greece, becoming a national hero.
 He was inducted into the Pro Basketball Hall of Fame in 2017.